 What is a line fee for a business loan?

-A line fee is a fee you pay for a bank to keep credit available for you to use.
-This could be a Line of Credit (LOC), term loan, overdraft or other credit facility.
+A line fee is a fee you pay for a bank to keep credit available for you to use, whether it’s a Line of Credit (LOC), term loan, overdraft or other credit facility.

-While you only pay interest on the balance of a loan, you’re charge a line fee which is based on the limit of the loan.
+While you only pay interest on the balance of a loan, you’re charged a line fee which is based on the loan limit.